iltommi/qdb-documentation/source/administration/upgrade.rst

 Offline Upgrade
 ---------------

-An offline upgrade allows you to upgrade to a new major version of quasardb, but requires that the entire cluster be taken offline.
+An offline upgrade allows you to upgrade to a new patch or minor version of quasardb, such as 1.0.0 to 1.0.1 or 1.1.0.
+However, you must take the entire cluster offline during the upgrade.

 Before You Begin
 ^^^^^^^^^^^^^^^^